 Within 2-3 weeks following admissions notification, students admitted for fall semester, and summer term are assigned to a peer mentor who will contact them (by email, phone and text) in order to answer their questions and provide direction concerning next steps in their transition from high school to the university.

 Fall Semester (September – December) and/or Summer Term (June-August):

-First-Year Mentoring reserves seats in high demand General Education classes and provides each new student with the support of an individual peer mentor based on their registration in the mentored course.
-All new students are expected to enroll in a mentored course during fall semester (and if they choose to attend summer term).
+First-Year Mentoring reserves seats in high-demand General Education classes and provides each new student with the support of an individual peer mentor based on their registration in the mentored course.
+All new students are expected to enroll in a mentored course.

 Mentors and students will meet together and communicate via email and text messaging throughout the semester in order to answer questions, discuss their experiences, and connect with important university resources.
 Additionally, peer mentors work closely with the faculty members who teach mentored courses and facilitate relationships between students and the instructors.